 Local Disaster For Public Health Emergency: Irving - Mayor Rick Stopher

-The testing locations will be open from 8 a.m. to 5 p.m. daily.
-Due to limited supply, there are only 500 tests per day, per site and locations close when tests are depleted.
-You do not need to be a resident of Dallas County to visit the testing locations, but you do need to meet the criteria below:
+The testing locations will be open from 8 a.m. to 5 p.m.
+Monday to Saturday.
+You do not need to be a resident of Dallas County to visit the testing locations, but you do need to meet at least one of the criteria below:

 North Texas Support Line